Forty Thousand Kilometers Under Quantum Protection: Protocol security

 To evaluate the protocol's security, we describe the evolution of Alice's, Bob's, and Eve's quantum systems and quantify the information available to different parties.
+We examine the case in which the beam splitter is placed immediately following one of the amplifiers, as this arrangement is most advantageous for Eve, but, with minimal adjustments, the same analysis can be applied to any arbitrary beam splitter's position.
 We derive an analytical expression for the length of the final secure key $L_\text{f}$, which represents the users' informational advantage over Eve given the fixed value of $r_\text{E}$ and the distance between Alice and Eve $D_{\text{AE}}$.
 This expression depends on the encoding and postselection parameters and should be maximized by the users to determine the parameters' optimal values.
 The condition $L_{\text{f}}/L>0$ for the chosen parameters ensures successful secret key generation\,\cite{Devetak_Winter}.

 At the beginning of the protocol, Alice encodes the logical bits into the coherent states with the different complex amplitudes, $0 \rightarrow \ket{\gamma_0},\,1 \rightarrow \ket{\gamma_1}$.
 In the photon number encoding scheme, the pulses are different in the average numbers of photons $|\gamma_0|^2$ and $|\gamma_1|^2$, while the phase of each pulse is random.
 The photon number measurement at Bob's end is formalized in terms of the projective operators: